 Cities, towns, and counties will also need to specify where TIF proceeds can be spent on affordable housing activities.
 Some cities, towns, and counties require TIF proceeds to be spent within the TIF district in which they are generated, while others allow their use in any TIF district within the jurisdiction.
 Other cities, towns, and counties don’t place any restrictions on the location of eligible projects, and may even deposit TIF proceeds in a housing trust fund to be allocated according to trust fund guidelines.

-- In Texas, cities can create Tax Increment Reinvestment Zones (TIRZ) that do not need to meet any minimum criteria for blight.
+In Texas, cities can create Tax Increment Reinvestment Zones (TIRZ) that do not need to meet any minimum criteria for blight.
 Eliminating the blight requirement opens up new possibilities for the application of tax increment financing, including in gentrifying areas where the incremental tax revenue can be used to help preserve affordable housing.
 Texas’ approach differs from other states in other ways as well.
 Each taxing unit within a TIRZ may negotiate the portion of the tax increment that will be dedicated to public improvements – an approach that allows more flexibility but may also make the TIRZ more complex to administer and possibly limit its revenue potential.
 In addition, private property owners can petition for the creation of a TIRZ when they own at least 50 percent of the appraised property value within the proposed TIRZ.
 To support affordable housing in large cities, privately-initiated TIRZ zones are required to allocate at least one-third of the area to housing, and one-third of tax revenues to low-income housing.
-For more details, click here.
+Learn more about TIF laws in Texas.

 - An Elected Official’s Guide to Tax Increment Financing, Government Finance Officers Association (2005) – This booklet is structured as a series of questions that address major considerations in establishing a TIF district – including the type of projects they support, how they are financed and monitored, and considerations related to TIF-related bonds, such as the ideal debt coverage ratio and criteria used by rating agencies to evaluate TIF bonds.